 We are restricted to computation sources for the time being.
 We are also limited by the parallelization of the ACPW algorithm.

-We will improve the computation conditions and use the parallel ACPW algorithm to solve CNOPs in the weather research forecast (WRF) model with a finer grid and higher resolution.
-In addition, we will apply this type of method to solve CNOPs in the community earth system model (CESM) model, which does not have an adjoint model.
+We will improve the conditions of computation and use the parallel ACPW algorithm to solve CNOPs in the Weather Research and Forecasting (WRF) model with a finer grid and higher resolution.
+In addition, we will apply this type of method to solve CNOPs in the Community Earth System Model (CESM) model, which does not have an adjoint model.